What Is Tactical Fitness? The Real Definition & Standard

 It gets confused with intensity for intensity's sake.

+Most of what is marketed as tactical fitness training is general fitness wearing body armor.
+The real standard is something else entirely, and this post defines it.
 And the difference matters.
 Combat Fitness training programs are built around the real definition, structured, progressive, and accountable to the demands of the job rather than the aesthetics of the workout.

 For athletes deciding which tactical training program fits their needs and background, the tactical fitness program buying guide walks through exactly how to evaluate your options.
 For athletes with specific questions about tactical fitness program structure and selection, the tactical fitness program FAQ covers the most common questions in one place.